 MAKE A DAY OF IT!
 Take the whole day off, if you can, and use it as a reason to celebrate each other.
 Hang out, relax, and enjoy your time together.
 Or, go out for dinner or a movie afterwards.
 Make this a special occasion because you’re celebrating each other.

 I often get requests to include pets in the session, and I totally understand why- I mean, pets are the best, right?
 And they’re so cute and photogenic!
 I love including your pets in some photos for you- but it’s important that they not be there for the majority of the session.
-Bringing along a four-legged friend will not only be a distraction, but it will change the dynamic of the session.
+As cute as he is, Fido is a distraction just as much as bringing a kid along would be, and would take the focus off of just the two of you (the whole point of the session). :)

-I recommend bringing another person along to take the pet after we get a few photos that include them, and then we’d stet off for the rest of your session.
+If you'd like some photos with your pet, let me know ahead of time so I am prepared.
+I recommend bringing another person along to take your pet after we get a few photos that include them, and then we’ll set off for the rest of your session.
 Alternatively, if your pet is great in the car and the temps are mild, you could leave them there.
-Just keep in mind they would be unsupervised for about an hour and a half.
-If you are bringing a pet, be sure to let me know, because we might need to adjust the start time of your session and bring an extra lens. :)
+(Just keep in mind they would be unsupervised for about an hour and a half.)

 You can expect to see your photos within 14 days of your session.
 I have to transfer them from my cameras to my computer, where I carefully edit each one- taking it from a raw, unprocessed image file to a work of art.